Ada-Developers-Academy/LessonPlanning/lessons/01_git.md

 Hopefully you've already installed Git in your machine.
 You can check to make sure it's installed by typing `git` into your terminal; with no arguments, the `git` command will give you some help text with basic usage.

-After completing labs 01 to 21 on Git Immersion, you will be able to:
+After completing labs 01 to 21 on [Git Immersion][], you will be able to:

 * Set up global configs
 * Initialize a Git repo